 Seek professional treatment for anxiety if you feel it is needed

-If your anxiety symptoms that you are experiencing continue to have a dramatic impact on your life, or seem to be worsening over time, it is important that you seek professional help & support.
-Some of us need an extra bit of help when it comes to managing our symptoms, and that is okay.
+If your anxiety symptoms that you are experiencing continue to have a dramatic impact on your life or seem to be worsening over time, it is important that you seek professional help and support.
+Some of us need an extra bit of help when it comes to managing our symptoms and that is okay.

 You may want to talk to your GP as they will be able to provide you with advice, and refer you for specialist treatment if appropriate.